Case Study

 Activating the changes through a better innovation infrastructure

-An important part of the engagement was to help bolster the government’s so-called innovation infrastructure — to provide not just a to-do list of recommendations, but also to help city employees adopt new skills and ways of working, empowered by better communication, better tools and a culture of continuous improvement.
-The EY team facilitated employee workshops to focus on ways to improve performance in areas such as accountability, data analytics, employee-driven innovation and budgeting.
+An important part of the engagement with GMC was to help GMC bolster the government’s so-called innovation infrastructure — to provide not just a to-do list of recommendations, but also to help city employees adopt new skills and ways of working, empowered by better communication, better tools and a culture of continuous improvement.
+The EY team facilitated employee workshops to assist GMC in its focus on ways to improve the city’s performance in areas such as accountability, data analytics, employee-driven innovation and budgeting.

 The process helped staff members adopt new ways of thinking about improving service delivery, DeSiato said.
 “One thing that came out of the study is a different kind of work process,” based on key performance indicators and quarterly departmental updates, he said.
 “We have a great cabinet and good people.
 It was important for our team to learn new ways to follow best practices by analyzing data”.

-Chepenik, of Ernst & Young LLP, said one of the ultimate benefits of the project was to provide the city with insights into the structural deficit it was confronting by providing a realistic financial forecast and list of potential challenges, as well as opportunities.
+Chepenik, of EY-Parthenon, said one of the ultimate benefits of the project was to provide the city with insights into the structural deficit it was confronting by providing a realistic financial forecast and list of potential challenges, as well as opportunities.

-“Besides the practical revenue and cost-reduction options, the project indicated where and what to prioritize, and provided an assessment of how much you would save and an estimated time frame over which the savings could be achieved,” Chepenik said.
+“Besides the practical revenue and cost-reduction options, the project indicated where and what to prioritize, and provided an assessment of how much could be potentially saved and an estimated time frame over which the savings could be achieved,” Chepenik said.
 “It also gave them tools to be able to improve the delivery of services and to be innovative.”

 GMC President Brennan agreed.
 “The project was a way to surgically and creatively help us get to a long-term sustainable future,” he said.
 “The process had a big effect on the way they’re doing this, finding ways to cut millions of dollars from operations and deliver services more effectively.”